X

 3. Look Into Messy Coding

 Those that make use of specific web functions for customer interactions may change suddenly.
-Unexpected events can jeopardize operations, resulting in a significant amount of downtime that can cause your business the sales conversions you need.
+Unexpected events can jeopardize operations, resulting in a significant amount of downtime that can cost your business the sales conversions you need.
 It may also affect other areas of the site, such as memory and information processing.
 The infrastructure of your hardware will need some looking into immediately before your website breaks.

-Coding must start clean, simple, and keep the simplicity consistent for others who will also be working on them later.
+Coding must start clean, and simple, and keep the simplicity consistent for others who will also be working on them later.
 Clean codes make it easy for others to use various apps and tools because they’re easier to read.
 Visitors will always come back to a user-friendly website.

 4. Tweak Page Content